-7.0 Safety When Transporting Persons served
+- 7. Safety When Transporting Persons Served - 7.1.
 When staff are providing transportation, all passengers shall wear seat belts at all times.
 In the case of transporting minors, use of infant and child safety and booster seats shall be provided and secured by the parent/guardian and used as required by state law.
 Minors shall not be transported without the presence of a parent or guardian, or if necessary, another staff person.
-Persons served who are a danger to themselves or others shall never be transported by staff; local law enforcement shall be contacted for assistance.
+Parent or guardian will sign a release to transport minor.
+If there is an emergency need to transport, verbal consent should be obtained from the parent/guardian and documented in a progress note.
+Persons served who are a danger to themselves or others shall be transported by two staff or local law enforcement shall be contacted for assistance.